Decoupling Geometric Planning and Execution in Scalable Multi-Agent Path Finding: Experimental Evaluation

-We report three standard performance metrics: (i) \emph{Runtime}, defined as the wall-clock time (in seconds) required to compute a solution; (ii) \emph{Success Rate (SR)}, defined as the percentage of instances solved within a fixed time limit; and (iii) \emph{Sum-of-Costs (SOC)}, defined as the total number of actions executed by all agents until they reach their goals.
+We report three standard performance metrics: (i) \emph{Success Rate (SR)}, defined as the percentage of instances solved within a fixed time limit; (ii) \emph{Runtime}, defined as the wall-clock time (in seconds) required to compute a solution; and (iii) \emph{Sum-of-Costs (SOC)}, defined as the total number of actions executed by all agents until they reach their goals.

-\textbf{Comparison with State-of-the-Art Methods.} The proposed method achieves a $100\%$ success rate on all solvable instances (see Figure~\ref{fig:SR_combined}), remaining stable even for large teams in the bottleneck-heavy map.
+\textbf{Comparison with State-of-the-Art Methods.} The proposed method achieves a $100\%$ success rate on all instances under Assumption~\ref{ass:residual_reach} (see Figure~\ref{fig:SR_combined}), remaining stable even for large teams in the bottleneck-heavy map.
 In contrast, ECBS and PIBT exhibit a marked degradation in success rate on \emph{room-64-64-8} at high agent densities, reflecting the difficulty of resolving conflicts under severe congestion.

 In terms of runtime, as shown in Figure~\ref{fig:runtime_combined}, the proposed approach exhibits an empirically near-linear scaling trend and achieves the second-best performance overall, slightly behind PIBT.
 This efficiency stems from avoiding time-expanded graph construction and resolving conflicts through sparse, local queue operations in the DLC stage.